Tom and Maureen on their wedding day in 1962.

 Here is young Tom Sorbie aged 15, Paterson United Free Church in the background.

-Photo was taken at 13 Argyle Street, Stonehouse.
+Photo was taken in 1950 at 13 Argyle Street, Stonehouse.

 Back to 'Home Page'